Tyranny of the Majority

 - The Wisdom of the Many is brilliant, the aggregated wisdom of all of us, with each of us acting in our own self-interests is wiser than the wisest of us at choosing between choices.

 - Tyranny of the Majority is vile.
-In America is accounts for:
+In America, Tyranny of the Majority accounts for:

 - The Internment of Japanese Americans.